ToastHawaii/osm-apps-catalog/src/www/docs/README.md

 ### Do you like to check and clean up?
 Improve the documentation about Software in the [OpenStreetMap Wiki](https://wiki.openstreetmap.org/) and the Service items in the [List of OSM-based services](https://wiki.openstreetmap.org/wiki/List_of_OSM-based_services).

-* Move servcies that are offline, but whose source code still exists, to the offline section (otherwise remove it)
+* Move services that are offline, but whose source code still exists, to the offline section (otherwise remove it)
 * Mark regional maps with local
 * Reorganize the categories and services
 * Add missing services